paranext/paranext-multi-extension-template/README.md

 Then follow [the instructions for customizing the new extension](https://github.com/paranext/paranext-extension-template#customize-extension-details) with a few modifications:

-- Follow the instructions for replacing placeholders inside the `src/<extension-name>` folder, not at this repo root, except in specific situations:
  - Instead of editing the `.github/assets/release-body.md` inside the extension, add information about the new extension in `.github/assets/release-body.md` at this repo root.

 **Note:** The merge/squash commits created when creating a new extension are important; Git uses them to compare the files for future updates.
 If you edit this repo's Git history, please preserve these commits (do not squash them, for example) to avoid duplicated merge conflicts in the future.